Resource-efficient quantum algorithm for linear systems of equations: Number of circuits per step with pre-processing

 \section{Number of circuits per step with pre-processing}

 Here we present the heuristic study for $N_{circuits}/step$ calculated for the VQLS, VQLS with pre-processing, and the SQLS with pre-processing, respectively.
+We prefer to present the main scaling result in Fig.~\ref{fig:resouce_investigation} without pre-processing, as it reflects the behaviour of the algorithm for larger and more general linear systems.
+At the same time, we keep the following analysis to show that the same conclusion holds when pre-processing is applied.
 In fact, the linear system of equations formalized in Eq.~\eqref{eq:rqlsp} can also be subjected to a computationally cheap classical algorithm, which simplifies number and complexity of the terms in the cost function, as shown in App.~\ref{sec:preprocessing}.
 A pre-processed cost function can be evaluated using both the Hadamard test and classical shadows.
 By defining the number of terms to evaluate the cost function after the pre-processing as $N_{PP}$, the Hadamard test requires $N_{PP} \times n_{shots}$ circuit executions, and it will be referred to as $\text{VQLS}^*$, whilst in classical shadows $N_{circuits}/step$ is determined by Eq.~\eqref{eq:shadowbound}, in which we take $M=N_{PP}$; we will refer to this case as SQLS in the plots.

 In our numerical experiment, this study required the creation of 30 random $2^{10} \times 2^{10}$ (10 qubit) linear problems with fixed number of Pauli strings, $L \in [4, 100]$, and fixed locality $k=2$.
 These were then used to find $N_{circuits}/step$ for: the VQLS (Equation~\eqref{eq:countvqls}), the VQLS with the pre-processing, $N_{PP} \times n_{shots}$, and the SQLS, where the number of operators was $M=N_{PP}$.
 The results for $N_{circuits}/step$ as a function of the number of terms in the linear system, $L$, is reported in Fig.~\ref{fig:resouce_investigation_2}.
 Overall, we see that the scaling of the number of circuits per optimization step remains favourable to the SQLS, also in the case of pre-processing in the VQLS, which shows a resource advantage for the SQLS in terms of $N_{circuits}/step$.